henryzarza/vue-countries-game/README.md

 # vue-countries-game

-This small project was to practice and learn things like Playwright, Vitest, and VueJS.
+This small project was to practice and learn new things like Playwright, Vitest, Vite, and Vue 3.
 I used [this free GraphQL API](https://countries.trevorblades.com/) made by **Trevor Blades**.

 ## Customize configuration